August 25, 2010

 I take a long break and dry out my tent at the end of this field.

-I watch a lone cow cross the field’s entire length, about half a mile to join the rest of a herd.
+A lone cow crosses the field’s entire length, about half a mile, to join the rest of a herd.